transdigiware/blockchain/howto/ibp-console-organizations.md

 3. Open the **Organizations** tab.
 4. Locate the MSP tile for the peer and click the **Export** icon.
 5. Open the downloaded MSP JSON file in a text editor.
 6. Edit the `admins` element.
-Paste the new base64-encoded certificate string, that you generated in the previous section, to the end of the list of comma separated admin certificates.
+Paste the new base64-encoded certificate string, that you generated in the previous section, to the end of the list of comma-separated admin certificates.
 7. Save your changes.
 8. In the **Organizations** tab, open the MSP tile for the peer and click the **Settings** icon.
 9. In the side panel, click **Add file** and select the updated MSP JSON file.